widh/15na-cli/README.md

 This is a program that notifies fall detection from acquiring fall information from [15na-server](https://github.com/wldh-g/15na-server#readme).

-By building electron app, this works on almost all operating system include Mac, Windows, Linux.
+This works on almost all operating system include Windows, Linux, Mac.

 ### Requirements